What makes a great mobile website?

 4. Well placed call to actions

-What’s the point of having a great site if it's not bringing in business, your site should have visible call to actions especially within content that’s likely to engage and interest the visitor.
+What’s the point of having a great site if it's not bringing in business, your site should have visible call to actions especially within the content that’s likely to engage and interest the visitor.

 Every page should answer the question: what do you want the visitor to do with this? is it to find out more about a subject, to get in contact, to buy a product, register for something or was the page just to inform.
-For e-commerce sites this is crucial for turning visitors into customers, having well placed call to actions with attractive colours and styles to interest the visitor is key.
+For e-commerce sites this is crucial for turning visitors into customers, having well-placed call to actions with attractive colours and styles to interest the visitor is key.
 A well-designed checkout experience must be a key part of the website's structure and needs to include 3 critical themes: simplicity, security and clarity.

 A great visual design will make your site stand out and enrich the experience for your visitors.
 There are many different factors that influence this but the key things to consider are font, colour, graphics and simplicity.
 Don’t overcomplicate things with unnecessary stock photos and graphics that don’t add any value.
 Design the experience around the journey you want the user to take whilst aligning the visual aspects of your brand and how you want your business to be seen.